tlapinsk/byte-data-insights/README.md

 ![alt text](https://github.com/tlapinsk/byte-data-insights/blob/master/assets/Table%20Design.png "Table Design Diagram")

 **Key Takeaways**
-Below are some key takeaways from this portion of the assignment
+Below are some key takeaways from this portion of the assignment:

 - Over time, as more data is added to the `purchases` table, we will be able to see trends over time.
 For example, how do things fluctuate month to month?
 Does seasonality make a difference in purchasing behavior?
 - The `product_info` table serves as a very small example of extensibility from the `purchases` table.
-If we were to setup a data warehouse, I would imagine there being a whole range of tables that extended insights from the `purchases` table
+If we were to setup a data warehouse, I would imagine there being a whole range of tables that extended insights from the `purchases` table.
+The design diagram above helps illustrate this
-- The chart generated is a small taste of one piece to a larger dashboard that could be built.
-This would allow business users to track KPIs and the like, most likely in the form of a web based product
+- The chart generated at the end of the notebook is a small taste of one piece to a larger dashboard that could be built.
+This would allow business users to track KPIs and the like
 - The tool does not feel complete.
 As this is a small assignment, there is a lot of room for improvement.
 See the **Potential Improvements** section for more details

 ## Running the Notebooks